LewisResearchGroup/ms-mint-app/docs/targets.md

 # Target lists
-A target list contains the definitions of peaks to be extracted in terms of retention time and mz value.
+A target list contains the definitions of peaks to be extracted in terms of retention time and m/z value.
 The important parameters for MINT are `rt_min` and `rt_max`.
 The `rt` value is only used as an estimate and used for comparison.
 You should know, from former identification runs, at what retention time to expect a certain metabolite.
 This is what `rt` is for.
 For the final extraction process however `rt_min` and `rt_max` are used.
-Before you process the MS files, you should check that all targts have `rt_min` and `rt_max` properly set.
+Before you process the MS files, you should check that all targets have `rt_min` and `rt_max` properly set.

 ### Target list format

 The target list is the determining protocol for the data processing step.
 You can reproduce all results using this list as input.
 A target list can be provided as `csv` (comma separated values) or `xlsx` (Microsoft Excel) file.

-> If the preaklist is provided as multi-sheet xlsx file the target list should be the first sheet.
+> If the peaklist is provided as multi-sheet xlsx file the target list should be the first sheet.

 The input files contains a number of columns headers in the target list should contain: